qtc-de/remote-method-guesser/README.md

 As you can see, *rmg* was able to identify four valid method names on the exposed remote interfaces.
 The corresponding method names (*execute* and *system*), indicate that sensitive functionality could be implemented on the server side and that we may be able to exploit the exposed interfaces.
 But how do we take advantage of that?
 Well, theoretically you could now take the information from above to write your own RMI client to access the corresponding functions on the remote interfaces.
 But this is of course a tedious work and writing this in Java is quite time consuming.
-Luckily, *rmg* handles the creation of exploit code automatically for you.
+Luckily, *rmg* handles the creation of exploit code automatically for you, if you invoke it with the ``--createExploits`` flag.
+However, since exploit generation and compilation takes some time, it is disabled by default.

 After *rmg* was executed, you will find some new folders inside your current working directory: